How to Select the Right Domain for your Law Firm’s Website

 You may find that a name you want is available for purchase.
 In most cases, the monetary value of the existing name, which is tied to the domain name’s authority, isn’t equal to the price.
 If you have just fallen in love with that name, however, it may have personal value to you.

 Google won’t give you bonus points for having more than one domain name, but there may be reasons specific to your law firm that would necessitate the use of multiple domain names.
 For instance, if you are a criminal defense lawyer, but you wanted to market the DUI defense area of your practice separately, you might launch a separate website with a different domain name.
 You could then choose how closely you want the new site to be associated with the other parts of your practice.
 You can do this by interlinking them or by referencing the sites on each others’ pages.

 Your domain name is important, but what’s even more crucial is that you show up in search engine results, regardless of your law firm domain name.
 Some potential clients may try to find you by typing in your website address, but most are going to be looking for a law firm in your location and area of practice.
 Search engine optimization focuses on getting your law firm to the top of those rankings, so that potential clients see you first.
-On the Map Marketing, Inc. is the premiere company for lawyer SEO.
+On The Map Marketing is the premiere company for lawyer SEO.
 If you’re not convinced, type “lawyer SEO” into Google and see who’s at the top of the organic search results.

 Want to learn more about legal marketing?
 Take a look at some of our top resources: